tobinjt/golang-coverage-check/README.md

   Ignored if empty.
 - `function_regex`: the regular expression that the function name is matched against.
 Ignored if empty.
+- `receiver_regex`: the regular expression that the method receiver name is matched against.
+Ignored if empty.
 - `coverage`: the required coverage level for lines matched by this rule.

 ### Order of evaluation